In the Earth of Your Soul, In the Cross of Your Arms 1

 “You have to be careful, Vincent.
 I need you.”

-The pitch of her voice made him gasp as if struck again with an errant beam or a falling rock.
+As if struck again with an errant beam or a falling rock, he gasped at the velvet pitch of her voice.
 “Catherine ...”

 “You’re so tired, Vincent.
 I can see it.
 Don’t worry.
 Don’t think.”

-Brushing the hair from his face, she began the tenderest massage – light touches at his temples, circles of pressure at the hinge of his jaw and behind his ears.
-Gentle strokes eased the tendons in his neck and the scent of lavender and mint, stirred from the bedding, cleared the ache behind his eyes.
-The flats of her hands moved smoothly over his collarbone.
-Her fingertips were strong into the muscles of his shoulders.
-He closed his eyes as she kneaded the tension from his forearm and from his hand.
-The stroke and pressure to his roughened palm and then to each of his fingers soothed him, and he sank into pure sensation.
+She brushed the hair from his face and began the tenderest massage – light touches at his temples, circles at the hinge of his jaw and behind his ears.
+Gentle strokes eased the tendons in his neck and the flats of her hands moved smoothly over his collarbone.
+Her grip was strong into the muscles of his shoulders.
+She kneaded the tension from his forearm and from his hand, pressured his roughened palm, stroked to the tip of each finger.
+The scent of lavender and mint, stirred from their bedding, cleared the ache behind his eyes.
 She cared for him, smoothing the jagged and the sharp, turning his sinewed, solid core into supple clay.
 A simple miracle, her reverent touch to his body, his shame and fears pushed back, his humanness soaring, the circle whole ...

 With her, he felt beautiful.

-Her lips touched his, first with a gentle brush.
+Her lips touched his.
 His response, a sharp intake of breath, parted the seam of his mouth.
 Her tongue traced inside his lower lip and touched his sharpest teeth and withdrew, and teased the cleft and withdrew.
 Her next kiss was deeper and his tongue began to parry hers in growing urgency until she broke from him again.

 She leaned back, kneeling beside him still.
 She moved her thumbs across his mouth and her fingers down his throat and over the muscles of his chest to the buttons of his pants.
-She unfastened them slowly and inched the fabric down over his hips and down his legs.
-He was erect and golden, and there was an earthy, salty scent to him, one of earnest toil and labored efforts.
-She unfolded along his body, straddling him, supporting herself above him, until he held her ... entered her in one slow, exquisite motion.
-His hands on her hips ... forward and back, and forward again ...
-Arching toward her, his breath guttural and rattling deep in his throat, he drew her down with a growling imperative.
+She unfastened them … the first … the second … the third ... and inched the fabric past his hips and down his legs.
+He was erect and needful, his scent evident even to himself, earthy and salty.
+She unfolded along his body, straddling him, supporting herself above him until he brought her low ... entered her with one slow, exquisite thrust.
+His hands on her hips ... forward and back, and forward again.
+Arching to her, his breath guttural and rattling deep in his throat, he drew her down with a growling imperative.

-In the deepest reach of his conscious, her mind brushed his as a fluttering of wings, the tickling of a feather.
-A light brightened behind his eyes that sharpened his vision and his hearing.
+In the deepest reach of his spirit, her mind brushed his as a fluttering of wings, the tickling of a feather.
+A light brightened behind his eyes.
 Everything was brilliant and clear, rhythmic and loud.
-He could see the shimmer of heat from their bodies, hot rubied sparks at the indent of his fingertips; he could hear their two raging hearts find the pace of one.
-At this zenith, more than crest or crown or culmination, he willed the bond between them more fully open, and there was a coalescence, a melding of spirit, and finally a collapse into sleep safeguarded by angels.
+He could see the shimmer of heat from their bodies, hot rubied sparks at the indent of his fingertips, could hear their two raging hearts find the pace of one.
+At this zenith, more than crest or crown or culmination, there was a coalescence, a melding of spirits, and finally a collapse deep into sleep, first hers and when he was sure ... his.

 In the morning when she awoke, he was gone.
 But it had not been a dream, for there was a newly lit candle at her bedside and a folded note in the hollow of his pillow.